xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

 ## Directory Operations

-Since we are using file system as database, and we can operate on files, then we naturally also want to operate on directories.
+Since we are using file system as database and we can operate on files, we naturally also want to operate on directories.

 - To **create** a directory, `POST` the path with query parameter `kind=directory`.